Have you made a list and checked it twice? Chances are, you haven’t…

 Amid the many distractions that occupy your attention throughout the holiday season, lays a decision that you must make.
 Will you try to keep up with your friends?
 How about your kids friends parents?
 Or, will you say no to Santa and spend modestly?

 Whatever you decide for yourself and your family is the choice you must live with.
 It might be too late for some of you to light a fire to keep Santa from sliding into your bank account, but for those of you who are not quite done shopping or still haven’t hit the malls; slow down and take a minute to think through the true meaning of Christmas, what you want to spend, and what your financial situation allows you to spend.

-Click through to a list of things to think about and focus on financially throughtout the Christmas season:
+Here’s a short list of things to think about and focus on financially throughout the Christmas season:

 - Ask yourself what Christmas means to you.
 Don’t adopt your neighbors view.

 - Make a list to keep you from window shopping

 - Compare prices (Add the Honey extension for online shopping)

 - Create a budget for each person/group you buy for

 - Save your receipts to compare to your budget